adrybakov/rad-tools/docs/source/api/crystal.rst

-When arbitrary crystal structure is considered the :py:attr:`.Crystal.lattice` is an instance of the general :py:class:`.Lattice` class, where the lattice unit cell is interpreted as a conventional one and the primitive unit cell is not defined.
+When arbitrary crystal structure is considered the :py:attr:`.Crystal.lattice` is an instance of the general :py:class:`.Lattice` class, where unit cell is interpreted as a primitive one.
 The type of the Bravais lattice is not defined as well.
 The process of the definition of the crystal type is divided in two steps:

 * Define primitive cell of the :py:class:`.Crystal`